 It is a Schema Definition Error if a dfdl:setVariable provides a value of incorrect type which does not correspond to the type specified by the dfdl:defineVariable.

 It is a Schema Definition Error if a variable reference in an expression is able to return a value of incorrect type for the evaluation of that expression.
 That is, DFDL - including the expressions contained in it - is a statically type-checkable language.
-DFDL implementations may issue these Schema Definition Errors prior to processing time.
+DFDL implementations SHOULD issue these Schema Definition Errors prior to processing time if possible.

 Even if the errors are detected at processing time, the errors associated with write-after-read, and double-write are Schema Definition Errors because they indicate the schema is not properly designed to use variables consistent with their single-assignment behavior.